OliverMKing/AKS-Actions-Docs/docs/USAGE.md

 ## Examples

+The below examples all involve deploying to an AKS cluster.
+You can also use our workflows for integration tests, other k8s clusters, and logging.

 ### Starter Templates

 The starter workflows provide the simplest examples.
 You can easily adopt them with these [steps](https://docs.github.com/en/actions/using-workflows/using-starter-workflows#using-starter-workflows).